-Figure 36- Event Log page
+Figure 38- Event Log page

 From the Event Log page the administrative user can view the logs, select specific logs to be deleted or press Clear Log to delete them all.
 The number of entries per page can be changed for the user's reading preference.
 Navigating between pages is as easy as clicking Previous or Next buttons, or jumping to a specific page if you know where the log entry you are interested in is listed.
+Entries can be set to be sorted in order of oldest first or newest first.